pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

+- So if you didn't catch it,
+  - that was a NOT EXISTS inside an EXISTS inside a NOT EXISTS
+  - and there was a triple OR clause
 - So obviously you don't really want to do this unless you have some help:
   - an extension or better yet native support from your database.